streamlit/docs/content/library/advanced-features/app-testing/automate-tests.md

 ![](/images/test-results-logs.png)

-For a higher level test results summary, you can use [pytest-results-action](https://github.com/marketplace/actions/pytest-results-actions).
+For higher-level test results, you can use [pytest-results-action](https://github.com/marketplace/actions/pytest-results-actions).
 You can combine this with Streamlit App Action as follows:

 ```yaml
 # ... setup as above ...